Leland Turbo: The first agent eliminated from Cars 2

 - he establishes the threat level from the very first minutes.

-His fate indicates that the plot will not be limited to a lighthearted adventure: the film also embraces a dimension of espionage thriller.
+His fate announces that the plot will not be limited to a light adventure: the film also embraces a dimension of an espionage thriller.
 And to stay in the competition vibe, discover Next-Gen #48 Aaron Clocker.

 A James Bond-esque Spy

-Leland Turbo is part of Cars 2's tribute to British spy stories.
-His early elimination recalls the "lost in action" agents who often serve to raise the stakes in this type of story.
+Leland Turbo is part of Cars 2's homage to British espionage stories.
+His early elimination recalls the "agents lost in action" who often serve to raise the stakes in this genre of stories.
 If you collect modern racers, don't miss the article on Barry DePedal.

 Voice and Performance